 By 1916, AAA had won a major battle in its campaign for better roads when the principle of federal aid to highways was initiated.

-The activities of AAA’s affiliated clubs have covered a wide range of issues and interests during the last 109 years.
+The activities of AAA’s affiliated clubs have covered a wide range of issues and interests since 1902.
 AAA’s nationwide campaign, “Crisis Ahead: America’s Aging Highways and Airways,” focused attention on the nation’s deteriorating highways and airways and seeks ways to correct this growing problem.
 It calls for increased spending of existing funds in the highway and aviation trust funds for badly needed improvements on the nation’s highways, bridges and air traffic control system.
 AAA’s Making America Stronger was designed to provide consumers with information and insight into current transportation issues.

-Just five years after its founding, AAA established a bureau of touring information to supply members with all available data on roads, hotels, service facilities and motor vehicle laws.
+Just five years after its founding, AAA established a bureau of touring information to supply members travel information on roads, hotels, service facilities and motor vehicle laws.

-Because early maps were prepared principally for bicyclists, AAA soon began producing its own auto-oriented maps and road logs and, eventually, a series of TourBook® guides and camping directories.
+AAA soon began producing its own maps, road logs and series of TourBook® travel guides.

 Gradually AAA initiated additional services and is now one of the largest travel organizations in the world, offering complete domestic and foreign travel services via its travel agency network, AAA.com and the AAA Mobile app.

 The rapidly increasing number of cars on the road brought about a similar increase in motor vehicle crashes.
 Prevention of traffic crashes became an early concern of AAA clubs.